 Any day other than a Saturday or Sunday on which commercial banks are open for business in Dublin.

 Dealing Day

-The Dealing Days for the Trust will be each Business Day and such other Business Days(s) as the Manager may determine and notify in advance to Unitholders.
+The Dealing Days for the Trust will be each Business Day and such other Business Days(s) as the Manager, in its absolute discretion may determine and notify in advance to Unitholders.

 Dealing Deadline